ronen91/02-Space-Shooter/README.md

-# 02 Space Shooter
+# Project Name

-Context and date:
+Context and date

-Description: Play as a UFO trying to obliterate space ships and plants!
+Description

 ## Implementation
-Godot
+Which features you included

 ## References
-Atari Asteroids

 ## Future Development
-None

 ## Created by
-Ronen Fisher